amir-public/pos/README.md

 # POS SYSTEM
-This is POS system small busunness
+This is POS system small business
 ==================================

 ## Table of Content: